Rash Masum: Relationship with Gemma Dean

 Rash's feelings for Gem continue to grow and writers used his shy and bashful characterisation to make awkward scenarios.
 Mohan told Sarah Ellis of Inside Soap that "Rash is out of his depth when he's talking to women anyway, but when he's got a crush on someone, it just spirals out of control!"
 Rash wants to tell Gem how he feels but opts to remain quiet on a number of occasions.
 When he witnesses Gem talking to another man, he decides to ask her out for lunch.
 She accepts but clinical lead Connie Beauchamp (Amanda Mealing) orders Rash to carry out medical research.
 Rash leaves Gem waiting and he cancels their date.
 When Gem discovers that he was working she is not impressed.
 Mohan explained that the pair's romance would be a "slow burn" which would "be worth it in the end".
 In another scenario, Rash and Gem have a date which is ruined by Rash vomiting.
 After this Rash considers taking Jamila Vani (Sujaya Dasgupta) to a ball, but their colleagues sabotage his plans.
 Rash explains to Gem that he nervously threw up because he had never had sex before and they reconcile.
 Rash and Gem are portrayed with quite contrasting personalities.
 Mohan believed that the pair were compatible despite being "such opposites".
 They have opposite personalities and different upbringings but Rash finds this "intriguing".
 He added that Rash "really fancies" Gem and that is why Rash struggles to impress her.

-When Gem's brother, Iain Dean (Michael Stevenson), attempts to commit suicide, Rash tries to support her through the ordeal.
+When Gem's brother, Iain Dean (Michael Stevenson), attempts to kill himself, Rash tries to support her through the ordeal.
 Gem behaves out of character and does not appreciate Rash's efforts to help.
 Ryan told Inside Soap's Alice Penwill that "it's hard for Rash, as he wants to be there for Gem, although she's very stubborn."
 The actress explained that Gem wants Rash to look after her but she "pulls away".
 He can only offer words of sympathy and that "irritates" her.
 Regardless of their problems, Ryan thought that Rash and Gem had a good future together.
-She added that they "have had a lot of ups and downs, but Gem's very content and she's happy with him."
+She added that they "have had a lot of ups and downs, but Gem's very content and she's happy with him".